 Payments for general obligation bonds are made by the Bond Interest and Redemption Fund.
 Accumulated vacation will be paid for by the fund for which the employee worked.
+The subscription liability will be paid by the General Fund.
+The equipment purchase financing will be paid from an escrow account in the Special Reserve Fund for Capital Outlay.

-General Obligation Bonds
+A. General Obligation Bonds